 Both the community and the University enthusiastically await the arrival of this parade each year.
 Judges will be asked to look for originality, group spirit, theme representation and overall presentation quality when judging the parade units.

-Construction of parade units may begin at any time.
-Securing transportation and materials for parade units is the responsibility of the sponsoring organization.
+- Securing transportation and materials for parade units is the responsibility of the sponsoring organization.
 When preparing the unit for competition, be prepared for the worst kind of weather (although we’re hoping for sunshine).
 Consideration will not be given for any adverse effects caused by wind or rain.

 Homecoming meetings will keep you up to date on check-in and step-off times and last minute changes; therefore, your attendance at these meetings is highly recommended.
 Start work now on your parade entry.

 - All entries must be submitted by organizations that are registered and in good standing.

 - Any type of materials may be used in construction, but for the protection of individuals on the parade unit must be stable and durable.

 - Each organization must supply its own tools for dismantling its unit, and will be responsible for proper disposal of the unit.